 Shaun is our College Chaplain, and a member of the College welfare team.
-Shaun is also a departmental lecturer at the University of Oxford.
-His work includes a general welfare remit in addition to a religious role.
+Shaun is also a lecturer at the University of Oxford, teaching at departmental level and tutoring for several colleges.
+His work at St Hugh’s includes a general welfare remit in addition to a religious role.
 He is available to speak in confidence with anyone about any matter, regardless of one’s beliefs, views, or orientations.

 If you would like more information about visiting Shaun in College please see the Chapel page.

 As Chaplain, Shaun is responsible for College religious life including services in our Chapel, and he has oversight of the College Choir, Choral and Organ Scholars, and Chapel Music Tutor.
 In addition to routine services, he welcomes inquiries about Baptisms, Confirmations, Weddings, and other events.

-Alongside his Chaplaincy, Shaun teaches and researches in the University’s Faculty of Theology and Religion.
+Alongside his chaplaincy, Shaun is an active University researcher.
 He recently completed a three-year research team membership with ‘The Order Project’, a philosophy of science research group based at the London School of Economics investigating concepts of natural order.
 His book God and Natural Order: Physics, Philosophy, and Theology (New York and London: Routledge, 2014) was his contribution to that project.
-He has just completed work in another group called Abraham’s Dice, a collaborative effort researching chance in the natural world from philosophical, scientific, and theological perspectives.
-A related book is forthcoming from Oxford University Press in 2016, for which he contributed a chapter on quantum mechanics.
-His latest book, Academic Vocation in the Church and Academy Today (Farnham, Surrey and Burlington, VT: Ashgate 2016), examines the vocations of academics who combine their work with priesthood.
-Despite a long and common history leading in part to the founding of Oxford University, the phenomenon has not yet been examined in a serious academic volume.
-Shaun’s academic interests cross boundaries where scientific, philosophical, and religious concerns intersect, and his teaching includes areas like the diverse relations between scientific and religious perspectives, and Christian doctrine and beliefs.
+He has recently also completed work in another group called Abraham’s Dice, a collaborative effort researching chance in the natural world from philosophical, scientific, and monotheistic theological perspectives.
+A related book from Oxford University Press has since been published for which he contributed a chapter on quantum mechanics.
+Shaun recently edited another book, Academic Vocation in the Church and Academy Today (New York and London: Routledge, 2016) which examines the vocations of academics who combine their work with priesthood.
+Shaun’s academic interests generally cross boundaries where scientific, philosophical, and religious concerns intersect, and his teaching includes areas like the diverse relations between scientific and religious perspectives, and Christian doctrines and beliefs.
+He is currently managing a John Fell Fund grant from Oxford University Press, and leads an international research project examining changing patterns of religious belief and behaviour in society.